Double-Barreled Questions: The Hidden Bias In Your Survey Results

 Scenarios Where You Might Use Double-Barreled Questions

-Here're 3 scenarios where you might use double-barreled questions:
+Here are 3 scenarios where you might use double-barreled questions:

 1. Informal Conversations Or Casual Polls